The many action figure faces of Marie Curie

 I relate to this.
 Anyone who was an intellectual throughout their academic life can understand the divide between the socially fluent and the socially isolated.

-Her radioactive journals touched me he'd me when I was in high school.
+Her radioactive journals touched me when I was in high school.
 They are dangerous to us.
 She lived with them for years.
 How can this not seem like a superpower.

 She died from complications of radiation.
 Thus she becomes a martyr, even a saint of science.